tijnndev/fixedflow/README.md

 ### ✨ Features

 - **📋 List View**: Manage all your recurring payments in one place
-  - Add, edit, and delete payments
+  - Add, edit, and delete payments with a floating action button
   - Quick overview of all subscriptions
   - Sort and organize by category
+  - Pull to refresh
+  - Empty state with helpful prompts

 - **📅 Agenda View**: Calendar-style monthly overview
   - Visualize payments on their due dates
-  - Navigate between months
+  - Navigate between months with smooth transitions
   - See daily and monthly totals
   - Highlight days with payments
+  - Tap days to see payment details
+  - Color-coded calendar interface

+- **⚙️ Settings & Customization**
+  - **🎨 Dark Mode**: Choose between Light, Dark, or System theme
+  - **🌍 Multi-Language Support**: English, Dutch, French, and German
+  - **📂 Custom Categories**: Create, edit, and delete payment categories
+  - **💾 Persistent Preferences**: All settings saved locally

 - **💾 Fully Offline**: All data stored locally using AsyncStorage
 - **🔒 Privacy First**: No backend, no tracking, no data collection
-- **🎨 Clean UI**: Simple, intuitive design focused on usability
+- **🎨 Modern UI**: Clean, intuitive design with smooth animations
+- **📱 Responsive**: Works on phones and tablets
+- **♿ Accessible**: Safe area support for notched devices
 - **💶 EUR Currency**: Built for European users (easily customizable)

 ## 🚀 Getting Started